kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 #### Default Validations

-A `defaultValidations` field will allow policy definition authors to define expressions which are evaluated only if the policy definition matches a resource but no policy configurations match a resource.
+A `defaultValidations` field will allow policy definition authors to define expressions which are evaluated when the policy definition matches a resource but no policy configurations match that resource.

 Behavior:

-- `defaultValidations` do not have access to config.
+- `defaultValidations` do not have access to params.
-- `spec.config` is optional only when `defaultValidations` are present
+- `spec.paramSource` is optional only when `defaultValidations` are present
-- (`spec.config` and `spec.validations` must both be either present or absent)
+- (`spec.paramSource` and `spec.validations` must both be either present or absent)
 - When a policy has `defaultValidations`, it must also declare the enforcement level of those validations